 You may not realize it, but your Mac already runs a variant of UNIX.
 You can easily access a terminal window to use your computer's built-in UNIX functionality with the "Terminal" program (Applications/Utilities/Terminal.app).
 You may want to make a shortcut to this program in your Dock, since you'll be using it a lot from now on.
 Similarly, you can use your Mac directly to log into a UNIX server, and even to transfer files to/from a UNIX server.

 The standard protocol for logging into a modern UNIX server is through using a Secure SHell (SSH) client.
-OS X has built-in SSH functionality, through the 'ssh' command on the Terminal.
+OS X has built-in SSH functionality, through the 'ssh' command in the Terminal.

 To use ssh from the Terminal:

-ssh username@hostname -CYHere, username is your user name on the UNIX server, and hostname is the name of the UNIX server.
+ssh username@hostname -CX(the Y vs X difference is minimal, and will not affect your user experience, just remember to use one of them).
+Here, username is your user name on the UNIX server, and hostname is the name of the UNIX server.
 For example, I could log into the UNIX server titan.smu.edu with the command

 ssh email@example.com -CY